 Growing up in Long Island, New York, I spent most of my leisure time exploring the outdoors, fascinated by the beauty and mystery of the natural world.
 My idea of paradise was raw nature - woods, fields, ponds and swamps, teeming with life.
 Living in Suffolk County, which was at that time the fastest growing county in the United States for over five years in a row, it became increasingly more difficult for me to witness the horrors of urbanization.
 I dreaded seeing pockets of nature destroyed in the name of progress.
-It didn't seem progressive to see many natural habitats I had grown up with turned into housing subdivisions and shopping centers.
+It didn't seem progressive to see many natural habitats I had grown up with turned into housing subdivisions and strip malls.

 As far back as I can remember, my love for nature has been mixed with growing dismay about humanity's social problems and our runaway destruction of the environment.
-I always hope that humankind will eventually come to its senses and live peacefully, preserve what remains of the natural world and restore what we have damaged.
+I had always hoped that humankind would eventually come to its senses and live peacefully, preserve what remains of the natural world and restore what we have damaged.
 But the trends always seemed more worrisome than reassuring.
 Although I didn't realize it at the time, my concern for nature would lead me on a life-long spiritual quest.

 What does religion say about solving humanity's problems?
 I didn't have to look far.
 Everywhere I went, from jungles in South East Asia where I lived with indigenous people struggling to preserve their traditions, to villages and cities, I observed the stark contrast between what remains of the ancient spiritual cultures of the Old World, and the influence of the materialistic-minded Western world.
-Spiritual-minded people appeared to live more harmoniously then most Westerners.
-Gradually I understood that God-realization is the ultimate purpose of human life and the answer to the world's human-made problems.
+Spiritual-minded people appeared to live much more harmoniously then most Westerners.
+Gradually I understood that God-realization is the ultimate purpose of human life and the answer to resolving the world's human-made problems.

 Fantastic as it may sound, for over ninety-five percent of our existence on this planet, we were termed hunter-gatherers, with much more emphasize on gathering than hunting.
 Before we humans worked by the sweat of our brows, we collected fruits, nuts, seeds, roots, shoots, blossoms and greens from a smorgasbord of God-given foodstuffs.
-Knowing this, I weed begrudgingly.
+Knowing this, I pull weeds begrudgingly.
 Although I don't want them to overtake our gardens, I also know God made these "wild edibles" more nutritious than most of the vegetables we grow.
-Granted, Nancy will add a few pounds of lambs-quarters, dandelions and purslane to our green smoothies each season, and she freezes them for the winter, but in my mind I see weeds feeding and healing the masses.
+Granted, Nancy and I will add a few pounds of lambs-quarters, dandelions and purslane to our green smoothies each season, and she freezes them for the winter, but in my mind I see weeds feeding and healing the masses.